soxueren/atsd/api/meta/misc/ping.md

 ## Description

 Returns 200 status code.
-Typically used to check connectivity, authentication and to maintain an active session.
+Typically used to check connectivity, authentication, and to maintain an active session.

 ## Request